 XPeng P7 (Photo: Business Wire)

-XPeng Inc. ("XPeng" or the "Company", NYSE: XPEV), a leading Chinese smart electric vehicle company, said today that its smart EVs have cumulatively conducted 380,000 times of over-the-air upgrades.
+XPeng Inc. ("XPeng" or the "Company," NYSE: XPEV), a leading Chinese smart electric vehicle ("Smart EV") company, today announced its vehicle delivery results for May 2021.

 XPeng P7 (Photo: Business Wire)